Early Christianity: Jesus

 Christianity centers on the life and ministry of Jesus of Nazareth, who lived c.
 4 BC.
 Jesus left no writings of his own, and most information about him comes from early Christian writings that now form part of the New Testament.
 The earliest of these are the Pauline epistles, letters written to various Christian congregations by Paul the Apostle in the 50s AD.
 The four canonical gospels of Matthew (c.
 AD 80), Mark (c.
 AD 70), Luke (c.
 AD 80), and John (written at the end of the 1st century) are ancient biographies of Jesus' life.

 Jesus grew up in Nazareth, a village in Galilee.
 He started his public ministry when he was around 30 years old.
-Traveling through the Galilee, the Decapolis, and to Jerusalem, Jesus preached a message directed at other Jews.
-This message centered on the imminent arrival of the Kingdom of God.
+Traveling through the Galilee, the Decapolis, and to Jerusalem, Jesus preached a message centered on the arrival of the Kingdom of God, mainly to the region's rural Jewish population, though he was likely not hostile to gentiles.
 He urged followers to repent in preparation for its coming and taught them how to live while waiting.
 This ethical teaching is summarized in the Lord's Prayer and the Great Commandment to love God and to "love your neighbor as yourself" (Matthew 22:37–39).
 Jesus chose twelve disciples, representing the twelve tribes of Israel, from among his followers.
 They symbolized the full restoration of Israel, including the Ten Lost Tribes, that would be accomplished through him.

 The gospel accounts provide insight into what early Christians believed about Jesus.
 As the Christ or "Anointed One" (Greek: Christos), Jesus is identified as the fulfillment of messianic prophecies in the Hebrew scriptures.
 Through the accounts of his miraculous birth, the gospels present Jesus as the Son of God.
 The gospels describe the miracles of Jesus which served to authenticate his message and reveal a foretaste of the coming kingdom.